How to Clean Your Carpet and Protect Your Investment (Learn the Basics)

 What you do is mix 2 cups of distilled white vinegar and 2 cups of lukewarm water inside a spray bottle.

 Spray this mixture on the stained area then sprinkle baking soda over it (you’ll notice that it will fizzle).
 Let it sit for around 5 minutes for the vinegar and baking soda mixture to work its magic at deodorizing and removing the stain.
-Make sure to vacuum the dry clumps of baking soda afterwards.
+Make sure to vacuum the dry clumps of baking soda afterward.

 If the urine stain is fresh make sure to blot dry the excess urine using a clean towel.